hegemonic/jsdoc-baseline/README.md

 ## Legal stuff

-Copyright (c) 2014 Google Inc. Licensed under the Apache License, Version 2.0.
+Copyright 2014-2015 Google Inc. Licensed under the Apache License, Version 2.0.

 See [LICENSE.md][license] for more information.